jbfavre/trafficserver/doc/developer-guide/api/functions/TSfwrite.en.rst

 Return Value
 ============

-Returns the number of bytes actually written, or -1 if an error occured.
+Returns the number of bytes actually written, or -1 if an error occurred.